This post may contain affiliate links, meaning I make a commission if you purchase through my links, at no extra cost to you. Disclosure here.

-Do your kids love books and are ready to discover the world of chapter books, reading with you or maybe by themselves?
-If they do and if you are looking for inspiration to keep up with your voracious reader, here are 25 chapter book series your child will love to discover!
-Some of the series are old, some are new, some are short and some are really long.
-What they have in common though is that they are full of adventures, igniting the kids imagination!
+Do your kids love books and are ready to discover the world of chapter books for young readers?
+If you are looking for inspiration to keep up with your voracious reader, here are 25 chapter book series your child might love!

 This post contains affiliate links (read more here about what it means).